Bhukya7/HealthPay-Claim-Processor-API/README.md

-# HealthPay Claim Processor
+# 🏥 HealthPay Claim Processor

-## Overview
+## 📖 Overview

-A FastAPI-based API for processing healthcare claims by extracting and validating data from PDF documents (e.g., hospital bills, discharge summaries) using Gemini and LangGraph.
+The **HealthPay Claim Processor** is a FastAPI-based REST API designed to process healthcare claims by extracting and validating data from PDF documents, such as hospital bills and discharge summaries.
+It leverages Google’s Gemini API for intelligent text analysis, PyPDF2 for PDF text extraction, and LangGraph for workflow orchestration.
+The application is containerized using Docker, ensuring portability and scalability, and includes unit tests to validate functionality.

+---

+## ✨ Features

+- **PDF Processing**: Extracts text from uploaded PDFs (e.g., bills, discharge summaries).
+- **Data Extraction**: Uses Gemini API to parse and extract relevant claim details (e.g., hospital name, amount, patient diagnosis).
+- **Validation**: Performs basic validation of extracted data, returning a `processed` or `failed` status.
+- **REST API**: Exposes endpoints for claim processing (`/api/v1/process-claim`) and health checks (`/`).
+- **Docker Support**: Containerized with a secure `python:3.10-slim` base image.
+- **Unit Tests**: Includes `pytest`-based tests to ensure endpoint reliability.
+- **Error Handling**: Robust handling of invalid PDFs or API errors.

+---

-## Architecture Diagram
+## 🏗️ Architecture Diagram

 ```mermaid
 graph TD
     A[Client] -->|POST /api/v1/process-claim| B(FastAPI Server)